Apply to our Seminary

-When a man is ready to begin an application, he can access all of the necessary documents from the tab on this page.
+When a man is ready to begin an application, he can access all of the necessary documents under the “Documents” tab on this page.
 Candidates should submit the various documents by mail as they are completed, or in small batches.
 We will record and acknowledge receipt of these documents.

 Retreat registration forms for the required vocations retreat will be available on this page in the month of February.
 The Vocations Office must approve attendance at the retreat before submission of the registration form.

-Decisions on acceptance are made only after all documents have been received, reviewed, and interviews have been conducted during the vocations retreat in May or June.
+Decisions on acceptance are made only after all the documents have been reviewed and interviews have been conducted during the vocations retreat in May or June.
 Paperwork sent in after the May deadline will be reviewed for the next academic year rather than the one starting that fall.
-If you have any questions about the application material, please contact the Vocations Office for assistance.
+If you have any questions about the application materials, please contact the Vocations Office for assistance.

 * (Candidates who live outside North America should contact the OLGS Vocations Office regarding the required vocations retreat.
 It is possible that alternate arrangements can be made to meet with an FSSP priest in a region or at our seminary in Wigratzbad, Germany.
 The formal visit with the FSSP priest may replace the retreat requirement.)